corbindavenport/corbindavenport.github.io/portfolio.md

 [This EcoFlow Station Is the Ultimate Power Outage Companion](https://www.howtogeek.com/ecoflow-delta-3-max-plus-review/)

-> The EcoFlow Delta 3 Max Plus worked perfectly in all my testing, and it could be a great option for anyone needing a battery for camping or power outages.
+> EcoFlow sells many portable power stations, but the Delta 3 Max Plus is one of the most versatile options.
+The 120V and 20A AC output support and rated capacity of 2048Wh makes it a great option for outdoors trips, home power outages, and everything in between.
+There are a few catches, though.

 [Apple iPhone 15 Review: Fitting In](https://www.howtogeek.com/apple-iphone-15-review/)

 [Lenovo Yoga Slim 7x Review: Windows on Snapdragon Is Not Ready](https://www.howtogeek.com/lenovo-yoga-slim-7x-review/)

+*More product reviews are listed on my [reviews page](/reviews).*